tahsinozden/simple-sub/README.md

-# simple-sub
+# tubtitleb
-a simple subtitle tool.
+a simple subtitle tool which can remove accent characters, merge subtitles etc.